Disclosure: We are a professional review site that receives compensation from the companies whose products we review.

 The ' Practice ' tab in the experienced lessons includes exercises to practice for the different genres.
 Again incredibly comprehensive and simple to get around.

 You can see exactly what is on offer.

-The final main area of Guitar Tricks (although there are plenty of smaller areas packed full to brimming with treasure) is the 'Songs' vault.
+The final main area of this guitar teaching website (although there are plenty of smaller areas packed full to brimming with treasure) is the 'Songs' vault.

 899 songs I counted – No shortage there then!

 So impressed was I, that I have broken the list down for you to see the numbers per genre .
 As you can see some genres are more sparse than others but it does make for a fantastic library of songs, music and tuition.

 (And if a favourite song of yours is missing you can always go on the forum and request that they try to add it , baring in mind with all the legal requirements it takes at least six months to add!)

 And the list includes the 140+ stripped down versions for beginners.

 At the time of writing the 'Top Hits' on the site include Hotel California (The Eagles), Sweet Home Alabama (Lynyrd Skynyrd), Yesterday (The Beatles) and More Than a Feeling (Boston) .